Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

 A noteworthy feature of the theorem is the explicit formula it provides for $\td^G(T_{X/Y}\virt)$ even though the virtual tangent bundle $T_{X/Y}\virt$ of $f$ does not a priori make sense for an almost perfect obstruction theory.
 It would be interesting to investigate whether such a formula exists under more general conditions.
 This essentially boils down to representing the class $[T_{X/Y}] - [\Ob_X] \in K_0(X)$ by a class in $K^0(X)$.
 We formulate the most optimistic such scenario in Conjecture~\ref{conj 5.4}.

-Finally, we mention that variants of the virtual Riemann-Roch theorem for \DM stacks with perfect obstruction theory have been studied in \cite{ToenDMRR, Joshua1, KhanRR}, often utilizing stronger input from derived algebraic geometry.
-We expect our results to be compatible with these and apply to any \DM stack with a Riemann-Roch transformation $\tau_X \colon K_0(X) \to A_*(X)$ satisfying the usual properties.
+Finally, we mention that variants of the virtual Riemann--Roch theorem for \DM stacks with perfect obstruction theory have been studied in \cite{Joshua1, KhanRR, ToenDMRR}, often utilizing stronger input from derived algebraic geometry.
+We expect our results to be compatible with these and apply to any \DM stack with a Riemann--Roch transformation $\tau_X \colon K_0(X) \to A_*(X)$ satisfying the usual properties.